 $f(\cdot, \cdot)$ is an interference cost function that is defined between two interfaces or two links.
 It estimates the cost of interference to one interface caused by transmission from the other interface.
 This function relies on estimates of the interference level and the level of load (i.e.: traffic volume).
 So this function requires an interference model and a load model.
-This function is described in Section 3.
+This function is described in Section 5..

 An interface is either 'locked' or 'unlocked'.
-A locked interface is either locked because it has committed to lock itself for a period of time on request from another interface, or it is 'self-locked' because it has recently instigated one of the self-organisation procedures in Section 4.
+A locked interface is either locked because it has committed to lock itself for a period of time on request from another interface, or it is 'self-locked' because it has recently instigated one of the self-organisation procedures in Section 6..
+A locked interface is only locked for a 'very short' period during the operation of each of those procedures.
+This is simply to ensure that no more than one alteration is made during any one period this is necessary to ensure the stability of the procedures.
+We also say that a node is locked meaning that all the interfaces at that node are locked.